MethMatician/incakoinwalletgenerator/README.md

 The Online IncaKoin Wallet Generator.
 Create your Single Wallet, Paper Wallet, Bulk Wallet, Brain Wallet and Vanity Wallet.
 The Paper Wallet holds multiple base64 pictures.
 Get the <a href='https://github.com/MethMatician/incakoinwalletgenerator/archive/master.zip'>zip file here</a>.

-Consider a donation to improve this SkeinCoin project:
+Consider a donation to improve this IncaKoin project:
 <br><b> NKA:</b> NY3s6TJxuPh9CbyGAyaWpAiNjGthXQwH77

 or to the developers of bitaddress.org.